 - Rinse the hair again and again until the water runs clear.

 - Drain the excess water out from the extension, then air dry.

-- After the water is all out.
-Use your brush or comb to run through the hair.
-Just to make sure you keep it in-form in case you squeezed too hard.
+- After the water is all out, use your brush or comb to run through the hair.
+To make sure you keep it in a form in case you squeezed too hard.

 - Now your extension is ready for installation.

 Flakes and itchy scalp are signs of dandruff.

 So if you noticed dandruff and itching signs on your scalp, know that your scalp is telling you to care for it right away.